54754N4/Scraping/src/target/facebook/ReadMe.md

 # Warning

-You have to create a text file in this folder with the name `creds.txt` where the content looks like this:
+You have to create a text file in this folder with the name `creds.txt` where the content looks like this (if you want the facebook example to run):

 ```
 USERNAME_HERE